giavac/AWS-CSA-2019-study-notes/Course/Databases/README.md

 There are two different types of backups for AWS:

 * Automated: Are enabled by default, data is stored in S3 and are enable automatically.
+Retention period is from 1 to 35 days.
-    If you delete the DB, the backup will de belated too
+    If you delete the DB, the backup will de belated too.
+Transaction logs are backed up, and this allows for a down to the second recovery of any point in time within the retention period.
 * Database snapshots: Need to be done manually, they are kept even if you remove the DB.

-When you restore a backup or a snapshot, the restored version of the database will be in a new RDS instance, with a new DNS name
+When you restore a backup or a snapshot, the restored version of the database will be in a new RDS instance, with a new DNS name.

 [Encryption](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html) You can encrypt your Amazon RDS DB instances and snapshots at rest by enabling the encryption option on your Amazon RDS DB instances.
+Encryption is done using the KMS system.

 ### [RDS Multi-AZ](https://aws.amazon.com/rds/details/multi-az/)

-When you provision a Multi-AZ DB Instance, Amazon RDS automatically creates a primary DB Instance and synchronously replicates the data to a standby instance in a different Availability Zone
+When you provision a Multi-AZ DB Instance, Amazon RDS automatically creates a primary DB Instance and synchronously replicates the data to a standby instance in a different Availability Zone.
+Failover is done automatically by AWS when the primary becomes unavailable.
+The DNS name doesn't change.
+Aurora by design is fault-tolerant so it doesn't provide the option to use multi-AZ.

-* it's for disaster recovery not for scaling.
+* it's for disaster recovery, not for scaling.

 ### [RDS Read Replicas](https://aws.amazon.com/rds/details/read-replicas/)

-This feature makes it easy to elastically scale out beyond the capacity constraints of a single DB Instance for read-heavy database workloads
+This feature makes it easy to elastically scale out beyond the capacity constraints of a single DB Instance for read-heavy database workloads.
-The read replica operates as a DB instance that allows only **read-only** connections
+The read replica operates as a DB instance that allows only **read-only** connections.

-* It's used for scaling not for disaster recovery
+* It's used for scaling, not for disaster recovery.
 * You need to have automatic backups on in order to have a read replica.
 * You can have up to 5 read replicas of any DB at the time of writing.
 * Each replica has its own DNS name.
-* Replicas can become their own databases.
+* Replicas can become their own databases (but this breaks replication).
-* You can have a replica in a second region.
+* You can have a read replica in a second region.
 * You can enable encryption on your replica even if your master is not.
+* You can have read replicas with multi-AZ turned on.

 ### [DynamoDB](https://aws.amazon.com/dynamodb/)